npgrosser/houston/README.md

   <img src="images/houston-transparent-enhanced.png" width="400">
 </p>

-Houston is an AI Assistant for your Terminal.
+Houston is a [context aware](#user-content-context) AI Assistant for your Terminal.
 He translates your instructions, written in plain English, into Bash (or PowerShell) scripts.
-Furthermore, Houston can use additional context information to provide more accurate and relevant commands for your needs.

 ## Installation